Uniformly distributed sequences generated by a greedy minimization of the $L_2$ discrepancy: Definitions and background

 The periodic $L_2$ discrepancy uses periodic boxes as test sets, which can be introduced as follows: For $x,y\in [0,1]$ set

 and for $\bsx,\bsy$ as above define $B(\bsx,\bsy)=I(x_1,y_1)\times\dots\times I(x_d,y_d)$.
 We define the periodic $L_2$ discrepancy of $\cS$ as

 It is known that in dimension 1 we have the relation $L_{2,N}^{\mathrm{per}}(\cS)^2=2L_{2,N}^{\mathrm{extr}}(\cS)^2$ for every sequence $\cS\subset [0,1]$ (see~\cite[Theorem 7]{HKP20}).
 Further, the periodic $L_2$ discrepancy divided by $N$ is (up to a multiplicative factor) exactly the diaphony.
 The diaphony is a well-known measure for the irregularity of the distribution of point sets and was introduced by Zinterhof~\cite{zint}.
-For our purposes it is convenient to use the following explicit formulas for the three variants of $L_2$ discrepancy: